Interested Teachers Apply NOW! CLICK HERE FOR APPLICATION

 Modern astronomy relies on computers and computational thinking for nearly every aspect of collecting, analyzing, and presenting data.
 Visual interfaces commonly used for these computational processes present unique challenges for blind and visually impaired (BVI) individuals.
 While BVI individuals are severely underrepresented across all fields of science, technology, engineering, and mathematics (STEM), the lack of vision-neutral tools in astronomy further increase the barrier-to-entry for BVI individuals.

 Research suggests that astronomy topics, participation in authentic scientific research, exploration of astronomy topics, and experience with computer science as a part of broader applications of STEM can be powerful motivators for individuals to pursue STEM learning and career opportunities.
-IDATA project investigators from Associated Universities Inc., University of Chicago – Yerkes Observatory, TERC in Cambridge MA, University of Nevada – Las Vegas, and Skynet at University of North Carolina – Chapel Hill, hypothesize that teaming up BVI and sighted students, teachers, and professionals in the design and development of astronomy software and instructional modules will result in more accessible tools for astronomy investigations, powerful educational experiences, and lower the barrier-to-entry for BVI (and all) individuals interested in astronomy and related careers.
+IDATA project investigators from Associated Universities Inc., University of Chicago – Yerkes Observatory, TERC – STEM Education Evaluation Center, University of Nevada – Las Vegas, and Skynet at University of North Carolina – Chapel Hill, hypothesize that teaming up BVI and sighted students, teachers, and professionals in the design and development of astronomy software and instructional modules will result in more accessible tools for astronomy investigations, powerful educational experiences, and lower the barrier-to-entry for BVI (and all) individuals interested in astronomy and related careers.

 Over the next three years the project team will engage BVI and sighted students and their teachers from both mainstream and specialized schools for the blind in the project.
 Annually IDATA engages 20 teachers and 200 grades eight through twelve students in the project.
 While half of the participating schools will be located in Southern Wisconsin and the Chicago area, the remaining schools will be selected from across the United States and its territories.